Eurovision Song Contest 2018: Who are the favourites?

 Who is the odds-on favourite to win Eurovision 2018?

 The current favourite to win the Eurovision Song Contest 2018 is Cyprus’ Eleni Foureira, who came from nowhere after her semi-final performance on May 8th and has remained top of the bookies’ rankings ever since.
-The majority of bookmakers are offering odds of 11/10 for her to claim victory in Lisbon with Fuego, an upbeat track that sounds a little like the lovechild of Shakira and Beyonce.
+The majority of bookmakers are offering odds of ranging from 11/8 to 5/4 for her to claim victory in Lisbon with Fuego, an upbeat track that sounds a little like the lovechild of Shakira and Beyonce.

 Israel’s Netta Barzilai – who had been the bookies’ hot favourite in the run-up to the contest – is still in the mix, though.
 Her song, called TOY, is now the second favourite to win with odds of 3/1 and 7/2 being offered.

+Ireland’s Ryan O’Shaughnessy has emerged as a late competition dark horse with odds of between 7 and 9/1 that his song, Together, will take top honours.
+The Irish act hit the headlines when it was announced that the EBU had terminated Chinese broadcaster Mango TV’s contract to broadcast the song contest because they’d censored Ireland’s LGBT performance during the semi-final.

-France’s married double act, Madame Monsieur, have risen steadily through the ranks and are now being tipped as the third most likely to take the title with odds of 11/1.
+France’s married double act, Madame Monsieur, have risen steadily through the ranks and are now being tipped as the fourth most likely to take the title with odds of 11/1.

-Sweden’s Benjamin Ingrosso is the fourth favourite, while Lithuania’s Ieva Zasimauskaite is fifth.
+Sweden’s Benjamin Ingrosso. is now thought to be the fifth most likely act to win the song contest, while Germany’s Michael Schulte is the sixth favourite, just ahead of Lithuania’s Ieva Zasimauskaite.

-The UK is currently the third least likely to win, with odds ranging from 100/1 to 450/1 being offered to those who want to bet on a victory for SuRie.
+The UK is currently ranked the fourth least likely to win, with odds ranging from 100/1 to 450/1 being offered to those who want to bet on a victory for SuRie.

 But could the bookies have it wrong?
 Could Cyrpus be pipped at the post?
 Well, Google certainly seems to think so…